본문 바로가기

 "Many advertisements for home injection services found online"

-On December 9, Ham Ikbyung appeared on CBS Radio's "Kim Hyunjung's News Show" and shared his thoughts on the injections Park Narae received.
-Regarding the photo of Park Narae lying down and receiving an injection, he said, "I can't tell what kind of injection it is, but I have seen online that she was receiving injections such as nutritional supplements or energy boosters."
+On December 9, Ham Ikbyung appeared on CBS Radio's "Kim Hyunjung's News Show" and shared his thoughts on Park Narae's injection procedure.
+Regarding the photo of Park Narae lying down and receiving an injection, he said, "I can't tell what kind of injection it is, but I've seen online that she is receiving vitamin or energy-boosting injections."

-He also mentioned that advertisements for services where someone comes to administer injections, like Park Narae's nurse aunt, are circulating online.
-Ham Ikbyung explained, "If a patient who has been under the care of a primary physician becomes unable to move, it is possible to administer an IV drip outside a medical institution, and a doctor may prepare a kit and send a nurse.
+He also mentioned that advertisements for people coming to administer injections at home, like Park Narae's nurse aunt, are circulating online.
+Ham Ikbyung explained, "If a patient who is regularly seen by their primary physician is unable to move, it is possible to administer an IV drip outside of a medical institution, and a doctor can prepare a kit and send a nurse.
 However, all of this must be done under a doctor's instructions, and the medication must be distributed according to a prescription."

-He emphasized that it is clearly illegal to receive injections at home unless the patient is paralyzed or unable to move.
-Ham Ikbyung pointed out, "It is unclear whether the person administering the injection is a doctor, and it is also uncertain whether the location is a hospital.
-The place where the injection is being given is probably not a hospital either."
+He emphasized that if a person who is not paralyzed or bedridden receives injections at home, it is clearly illegal.
+Ham Ikbyung pointed out, "It is unclear whether the person who administered the injection is a doctor, and it is also uncertain whether the location is a hospital.
+The place where the person administering the injection works is probably not a hospital either."

 However, he predicted that the likelihood of Park Narae being punished is low.
-He said, "Legally, it is usually the person who performs the illegal procedure who is punished, and there are very few cases where the person who received the procedure is punished.
-If the person administering the injection is an unlicensed medical practitioner, that person (the nurse aunt) would be punished.
-However, if Park Narae knowingly continued to contact and meet with the person for unlicensed medical procedures, then she could become legally entangled."
+He said, "Legally, the person who performs the illegal procedure is usually punished, and there are few cases where the person who receives the procedure is punished.
+If the person (the nurse aunt) is an unlicensed medical practitioner, she would be punished.
+However, if Park Narae knowingly continued to contact and meet this person for injections, fully aware that it was an unlicensed medical procedure, then she could be legally implicated."

-Regarding the nurse aunt's claim of holding a foreign medical license, he emphasized, "Even if a Nobel Prize-winning doctor were to come, it would still be illegal."
-Ham Ikbyung stated, "Even if someone has a foreign medical license, performing medical procedures in Korea is illegal.
+Regarding the nurse aunt's claim of "holding a foreign medical license," he stressed, "Even if a Nobel Prize-winning doctor comes, it is still illegal."
+Ham Ikbyung emphasized, "Even if someone has a foreign medical license, it is illegal to practice medicine in our country.
 Even a Nobel Prize-winning doctor can only provide consultation, not perform medical procedures."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.